-A sun-tempered, superinsulated house combines passive solar and super-insulation.
+A sun-tempered superinsulated house combines the concepts of passive solar and superinsulation into an appropriate design for the Colorado climate.

-It features solar orientation, increased insulation, effective air/ vapor barriers, controlled ventilation and improved windows.
+The STS house features solar orientation, increased insulation levels, effective air/vapor barriers, controlled ventilation and improved windows.

-Design is flexible and fits a variety of architectural styles.
+An STS house design is flexible and can be built in a variety of architectural styles and building sites.

-It doesn't require attention for its operation, but is automatically controlled and self-regulating.
+attention by the occupants for its operation, but is automatically controlled and self-regulating.

-Over its life, considerable savings in monthly operating costs will result.
+Over the life of the house, considerable savings in monthly operating costs will result, which also has some mortgage advantages.